 ASEAN, he comments, was not created to manage the Mekong, and is focussed more on maritime disputes.
 The Mekong basin touches a lot of people, and should, as a consequence, have more strategic value.

-There is very little data or information about the LMC and as result difficult to understand intentions and strategies.
+There is very little data or information about the LMC and as a result difficult to understand intentions and strategies.
 It seems, Mr Engler says, the LMC operates in parallel to the MRC.
 Switzerland, he says, encourages engagement between the MRC and LMC.

 Mr Engler was uncertain of what improvements might be needed; suffice to say, it would require political will.